IsoLinearCHiP/luakit-sessman/README.md

 Commands
 --------

-Use ```:sesslist``` to open the sessionlist menu.
+Use ```:sessman``` to open the sessionlist menu.
 If a bang ("!") is added to the command, the default behaviour of Enter is changed from replace to append.

 Use ```:sesssave [name]``` to save the current session under the given name (if you dont provide a name, "autosave" and a datetime will be used).
 In order to replace an existing session you need to add a bang ("!") to the command.